-Looking back it’s hard to say what made Leprechaun a success, a cult classic that has persevered as a franchise when so many others are now forgotten.
+Looking back it’s hard to say what made the film a success, a cult classic that has persevered as a franchise when so many others are now forgotten.
 Certainly Warwick Davis, otherwise known for playing Ewoks and for his role in Willow, played an important role.
-Leprechaun could be a “career role” for the actor in some ways.
+The film could be a “career role” for the actor in some ways.
 His corny puns, exaggerated Irish accent and slapstick physical comedy are a trademark of the series.

 In other words, if you never see Leprechaun in your life you won’t be missing much.
 Neither gory or scary, and only marginally funny, it’s just sort of an odd movie that stuck around for some reason.
 Any of the Child’s Play films are more worthy of your time, including the much criticized Seed of Chucky.

-The best value for the Leprechaun series, as of January 2018, is the Leprechaun: The Complete Movie Collection (Blu-Ray and Digital HD set.
-Although there are other purchase options, this set offers the best value and offers all seven movies in the series at budget price.
+The best value for the Leprechaun series, as of January 2019, is the Leprechaun: The Complete Movie Collection (Blu-Ray and Digital HD set.
+Although there are other purchase options, this set offers the best value and offers the first seven movies in the series at budget price.
 The final entry, Leprechaun Returns, can be purchased separately to complete the set.